-One fine day while walking down a crowded street in London, having been squashed in a tube just before, I wondered what would life be like if we escape to the country, to live on a farm, surrounded by fresh air and farm animals.
-All my life my Mum had spoken about the epic adventures she had had, growing up on a farm in South Africa, riding bareback across the valley (to be honest I can’t picture MY Mum doing that!), waking up early to milk the goats, baking bread in front of the Aga, getting vegetables from the veg garden to use for Dinner… The life she described obviously had lasting memories for her.
+One fine day while walking down a crowded street in London, having been squashed in a tube just before, I wondered what would life be like if we escaped to the country, to live on a farm, surrounded by fresh air and farm animals.
+All my life my Mum had spoken about the epic adventures she had had, growing up on a farm in South Africa, riding bareback across the valley (to be honest I can’t picture MY Mum doing that!), waking up early to milk the goats, baking bread in the Aga, getting vegetables from the veg garden to use for Dinner… The life she described obviously had lasting memories for her.
 It seemed so idyllic and simple, yet filled with pleasures and freedom that I could only imagine.
 And I wanted that for our family.

 We then moved to this part of the woods and rented as we found most properties were sold before we even had a chance to come and look at it.
 We were also in a better position to buy since we had no chain.
 At the same time I managed to land a consultancy job with Unilever to do their global training.
-Huge sigh of relief as we would not have to worry too much about being able to pay the mortgage but it meant I wouldn’t be living the dream immediately (well at least not full time).
+Huge sigh of relief as this could contribute towards paying the mortgage.
+But it meant I wouldn’t be living the dream immediately (well at least not full time!).

-After searching for 2 years we were about to bid on an auction property when Paul had been seeing this property advertised and I did not want to see it as the pictures did not look great.
+After searching for 2 years we were about to bid on an auction property when Paul spotted this property advertised and which I did not want to view as the pictures did not look great.
 Since we had nothing to do we decided to make an appointment and see it on the way to the auction.
 And thank god we did.
 We were sold by just driving into the courtyard and were happy to make an offer without even seeing the house!
-It simply was the most beautiful farm I had seen.
+It simply was the most beautiful farm I had ever seen.
 With gorgeous outbuildings in a great location.
-The drive is impressive along a wooded lane leading to our farm which backs onto Little Mountain Common.
+The drive is impressive along a wooded lane, through a green tunnel, leading to our farm which backs onto Little Mountain Common.
 All stone buildings and wonderful views as far as the eye can see.
 No near houses yet only 3 miles from Hay on wye!
 Could this be real??

 In Sept 2010 we moved in.
 And have never looked back despite the many set backs we have had with planning, horrible distant neighbours and racism.
 We love the area, the people, the vibe and the business we have created.
-Its harder work that our jobs back in London!
-But its all worth it.
+It’s harder work than our jobs back in London!
+But it’s all been worth it.
 The kids have the freedom to run free.
-They love all our animals on the farm and I get to live some of my mums memories in real life.
+They love all our animals on the farm and I get to live some of my mum’s memories in real life.
 Bliss.
 (She was so ecstatic when she first visited from South Africa and taught us loads!!)
 I hope you will come visit and see what we have created with a lot of hard work, passion and love.
+Until next time…